trueos/pcbsd/src-qt5/docs/introduction.rst

   post-installation, using :ref:`AppCafe®`.

 * The "Boot to console (Disable X)" option has been added to the graphical boot menu.

+* The following utilities have been removed from :ref:`Control Panel` as they have been converted to the SysAdm™ API and are available in the SysAdm™ client: :ref:`AppCafe®`, :ref:`Update Manager`, :ref:`Boot Environment Manager`, and :ref:`Life Preserver`.

+* These new utilites are available in the SysAdm™ client: :ref:`Manage SSL Keys` and :ref:`Task Manager`.

 * The graphical and command line versions of PBI Manager and Warden have been removed.